POEMS FOR PEANUT™

 Kisses for Sweetpea

-I’d like to kiss you on the top of your head
+I’d like to kiss you on the top of the head

 between your soft ears, Sweetpea.